Mozilla-Ocho/formulaic-python/README.md

 # Formulaic Python Library
 _**NOTE: This is a project in active development and changes frequently.
 It is not yet intended for production use.**_

-The Formulaic library makes it easy to use Formulas inside your generative AI applications.
+The [Formulaic Python library](https://github.com/Mozilla-Ocho/formulaic-python) makes it easy to use Formulas inside your generative AI applications.
 Formulas are open-licensed JSON scripts that contain AI prompts, template variables, and model configuration.
 You can browse the library of existing Formulas for many popular language models at [Formulaic.app](https://formulaic.app).

 ## Installation